flowr-analysis/flowr/README.md

 Each step assumes, that you start in the root directory of this repository.
 You need a working installation of *R* and *npm*.
-This mainly describes how to extract the statistics from the CRAN package sources, however, starting from step 3, the steps are basically the same and only differ in the paths that have to be supplied (the social science sources are attached alongside the master's thesis submission).
+This mainly describes how to extract the statistics from the CRAN package sources, however, starting from step 3, the steps are basically the same and only differ in the paths that have to be supplied (the social science sources are attached alongside the [master's thesis release](https://github.com/Code-Inspect/flowr/releases/tag/v1.0.0)).

 1. If you want to **update** the set of packages, use the [scripts/top-downloads.R](scripts/top-downloads.R) script and potentially modify the package limit by setting `N` to a different value.
 The (sorted) results should be versioned and can be found in [scripts/top-r-downloads.txt](scripts/top-r-downloads.txt).